 The crew will have touched all the bins on your street, plus lots of others too, and can't change their gloves between each bin or box, so this helps to keep them and you stay safe.

-To help us manage demand for the service at this very busy time please do not report missed bin collections before at least 3pm.
+To help us manage demand for the service please do not report missed bin collections before at least 3pm.

 We are currently receiving an increase in wrongly reported missed collections, many of which are being received before our crews have attended the property.

-During these difficult circumstances we have seen an increase in the amount of waste being collected, which is having a direct impact on the waste collection rounds.
-We are also experiencing many issues with access being restricted for our vehicles, due to parked cars as most people are at home.
+Since the beginning of the Coronavirus pandemic we have seen an increase in the amount of waste being collected, which is having a direct impact on all the waste collection rounds.

-We are having trouble emptying bins because more people are at home, which means more cars are parked on streets.
+We are having trouble emptying bins because more people than normal are at home, which means more cars are parked on streets.

 Please be mindful of where your vehicle is parked on collection day to help our crews navigate an easy route.
 Try to make sure you leave enough room for our wagons, or we can't get through.
 If needs be, move your bin to an accessible spot which our crews will spot when doing their rounds.